sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 Jun 10

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 May 28 - 2019 Jun 9

+- Created talk pages; example: https://sagefy.org/subjects/W9UmrCsnrmgPvwp8mQRuoc/talk
+- Updated overview video; page: https://sagefy.org/video-cards/39pvnAFhmmzVc4FKCxiNok
+- Moved blog posts off Medium to https://docs.sagefy.org/stories

+### Upcoming Two Weeks: 2019 Jun 10 - 2019 Jun 23

+- I won't have much time for Sagefy work these two weeks, but I'm investigating how to add lots of new cards to the existing 2000+ subjects that are largely empty currently.
+- Edit subject pages is high on the development list, as is version history pages.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 May 28

 Thanks for signing up for the Sagefy updates newsletter.
 I am sending updates biweekly to help track progress on Sagefy.